rhema-ray/ProDevs/docs/style-guide.md

 ### Naming classes and IDs
-I am not a master at nameing thing but i one thing that has been a pain in my ass is reading the name some of you give thing when you style elements in css.
-Terible name can and will slow you down.
+I am not a master at naming things, but one thing that has been a pain in my ass is reading the names some people give things when they style elements in CSS.
+Terrible names can and will slow you down.

-here are some rules i like to follow when i name things in html
+Here are some rules I like to follow when I name things in html:

-1. if the element is a child i suggest adding a refernce to the parent name
+1. If the element is a child, I suggest adding a reference to the parent's name.

-example:
+**Example:**
 ```html
 <div class="hero-img">
   <!-- or -->
 <div class="hero-image">
 ```

-2. don't name thing unnecerily expecially when a comment could have been sufficent.
+2. Don't name things that don't need to be named, especially when a comment would suffice.

-examle:
+**An example of don'ts:**
 ```html
 <nav class="navbar">
 ```
-this is an example of a class that doesn't need to exist.
-If youre going to name a tag that has its use case litterly as it's name let it be in edge cases
+This is an example of a class that doesn't need to exist.
+If you're going to name a tag that has its use case literally as its name, let it be in edge cases.

 **Example:**